 Most people walk at some point in the day.
 Increasing the amount you walk is easier than you think.
 You can make it a social affair by joining a local walking group.

 "There should be some vigour for the walk to be beneficial," says Robin.
 "But you don't have to be completely out of breath."
 Walking is one of the best forms of exercise because it's cheap and accessible to everyone.

 Walking stimulates the cardiovascular system (heart, lungs and circulation).
-It boosts muscle endurance of the lower muscles, including legs and hips.
+It also boosts the endurance of the lower muscles, including the legs and hips.
 The average person can burn up to 400 calories by walking 10,000 steps in a single day.
 Get yourself a pedometer and give it a go.